Understanding In-Context Learning of Linear Models in Transformers Through an Adversarial Lens: Preliminaries

 In this work, we investigate whether the learning algorithms that transformers learn to implement in-context are adversarially robust.
 We focus on the setting of in-context learning of linear models, a setting studied significantly in recent years~\citep{garg2022can,akyurek2022learning,von2022transformers,zhang2023trained,ahn2023transformers}.
 We assume pre-training data that are sampled as follows.
 Each linear regression task is indexed by $\tau\in [B]$, with each task consisting of $N$ labeled examples $(x_{\tau,i}, y_{\tau, i})_{i=1}^{N}$, query example $x_{\tau,\query}$, parameters $w_\tau \iid \normal(0,I_d)$, features $x_{\tau,i}, x_{\tau,\query} \iid \normal(0,I_d)$ (independent of $w_\tau$), and labels $y_{\tau,i} = w_\tau^\top x_{\tau, i}$,\ $y_{\tau,\query} = w_\tau^\top x_{\tau,\query}$.

 The goal is to train a transformer on this data (by a method to be described shortly) and examine if, after pre-training, when we sample a new linear regression task (by sampling a new, independent $w\sim \normal(0,I_d)$ and features $x_i$, $i=1, \dots, M$), the transformer can formulate accurate predictions for new, independent query examples.
-Note that the transformer maps sequences of arbitrary length to a sequence of the same length, so the number of examples $M$ in a task at test time may differ from the number of examples $N$ per task observed during training.
+Note that the number of examples $M$ in a task at test time may differ from the number of examples $N$ per task observed during training.

 To feed data into the transformer, we need to decide on a tokenization mechanism, which requires some care since transformers map sequences of vectors of a fixed dimension into a sequence of vectors of the same length and dimension, while the features $x_i$ are $d$-dimensional and outputs $y_i$ are scalars.
 That is, from a prompt of $N$ input-output pairs $(x_i, y_i)$ and a test example $x_{\query}$ for which we want to make predictions, the question is how to embed